 If your horse is already irritated, treatment should reduce swelling to break the cycle as well as promote healing by boosting defenses.
 Brushing a tail rubbed raw can be counter-productive.
 Instead, wash it with the quality All-In-One Shampoo that is: sodium chloride-free, rich in aloe vera, and uses only medical-grade tea tree oil.
 Nature's best antiseptic and anti-fungal, tea tree oil, is a compound.
 So, the quality can vary greatly.
 Use only tea tree oil specified as the highest, medical-grade.
 It will kill irritants without depleting the skin.
 With the right shampoo, no chemicals and clean genitals, most horses stop rubbing.

 The worst cases may need Handy Salve to break the cycle by reducing swelling as well.
 Keep in mind that the Salve can have a little hydrocortisone in it, if that needs to be declared or avoided for competition.
 Generally, just the all-in-one shampoo remedies the problem.

 Tail rubbing can become a habit.
 So, if you follow these recommendations, you should see the skin improve quickly.
 Handy salve has cooled down the worst cases within minutes.
 However, without thinking, your horse may still sit on its tail for a few days.
 Continue treatment.
 Within a few days, the horse will forget to rub.

 Keeping these principles in mind, you can stop tail rubbing and hot spots, too.
-Opt for healthy practices and products.
+Opt for healthy practices, like body clipping, and products.
 If need be, a handy salve can break the itching cycle, and an all-in-one shampoo enriches to keep you out of the loop by enriching skin and hair.
 Both products are available in a Skin Pack to kill irritants while soothing, cooling, moisturizing and fortifying skin, roots and hair for rapid healing and re-growth.
 With these sensibilities and routines, your beloved animals can always be comfortable in their skin.

 Ruthann Smith has spent a lifetime studying sound horsemanship- both as a groom for top international horses and as a renowned braider.
 Quietly twisting manes atop a ladder, she watched and learned in some of the best stables in the world.